 - to advertise our products online.
 We use tracking and remarketing cookies from Google AdWords, Google Analytics, Facebook Conversion Tracking and Facebook Custom Audiences to advertise our products online.
 We make use of all targeting features available in Google AdWords including: demographic and location targeting, remarketing, affinity audiences, custom affinity audiences, in-market audiences, similar audiences (learn more about cookies used in ads by Google and about cookies used by Facebook).
 You can customize Google Display Network advertisements using the Google Ads Settings or block it by installing Google Analytics opt-out browser add-on.

 If you decide to post a comment on our blog you will be asked to provide your personal details such as your name and your email.
+We need this data to ensure smooth functioning of our blogs (e.g. ban spammers).
+The processing of your personal data in this case is based on a contract which is concluded between you and us when you decide to use our blog.
+We will process your data as long as your comment is visible on our blog.
 You cannot post a comment without giving away this information about you.

-Although you can browse our websites without giving away information about you, once you decide to contact us you will be asked to provide your personal details such as your name, the name and characteristics of the organization that you represent and your contact details.
+Once you decide to contact us you will be asked to provide your personal details such as your name, the name and characteristics of the organization that you represent and your contact details.
 Depending on the type of your question, we will use this data to communicate with you, prepare quotations for you and answer any other questions that you may have.
-If you are not our client and decide not to become one, we will delete your data immediately after your matter is solved and information about you is no longer needed.
-The processing of your personal data in all of the above cases is based on our legitimate interest, i.e. the need to respond to business queries received from potential customers.
+If you are not our client and decide not to become one, we will delete your data after your matter is solved and information about you is no longer needed.
+The processing of your personal data in all of the above cases is based on our legitimate interest, i.e. the need to respond to business queries received from current and potential customers.

-In order to make a purchase, apart from your personal details and the details of your organization, you may also be asked to provide credit card and other billing information.
-This data is necessary for us to sell our software to you.
+In order to purchase a license for our Software, apart from your personal details and the details of your organization, you may also be asked to provide credit card data and other billing information.
+This data is necessary for us to sell a license for our Software to you.
 Additionally, we will also record your IP address for the purposes of our license control system.
 We will process this data to perform the agreement concluded with you (i.e. to provide our products and services) and pursue other legitimate goals such as getting your feedback on our products and providing you with vital information about our products and services (e.g. updates, bug fixes, etc.) during the license agreement term.
 Once the license agreement expires (and you decide not to renew it), we will archive your data and process it to fulfill data retention obligations imposed on us by accounting and tax regulations.
 We will delete your data after all such statutory data retention periods lapse.